ImperialCollegeLondon/RCDS-introduction-to-latex/problem_sheet.md

 ## Splitting Your Document

-* Add two new .tex files each containing a `chapter` command a short sentence.
+* Add two new .tex files each containing a `chapter` command and a short sentence.
 * Use the `include` command to include each new file in your main `.tex` file
 * Add the `includeonly` command to your preamble so only one of the chapters is included in the compiled document